Mo. ° / °

 TOTAL PROGRAM CREDIT HOURS 36

-• Leadership Track - The Leadership track is designed to provide PAs with foundational leadership knowledge focused on healthcare administration, economics, and healthcare policy to advance within healthcare systems.
+• Leadership Concentration - The Leadership concentration is designed to provide PAs with foundational leadership knowledge focused on healthcare administration, economics, and healthcare policy to advance within healthcare systems.

-• Public Health Workforce Track - This track will provide students with an understanding of public health issues, disparities, and inequalities, along with emergency preparedness and disaster response for healthcare workers.
+• Public Health Workforce Concentration - This track will provide students with an understanding of public health issues, disparities, and inequalities, along with emergency preparedness and disaster response for healthcare workers.

 Download Curriculum Outline